evano811/DailyDisplay/README.md

 ### Description

-Daily Display is the essential interface for starting your day every morning.
-The Display is similar to what you see in personal assistants such as Alexa, but within the capabilities of
+_DailyDisplay_ is the essential interface for starting your day every morning.
+The Display is similar to what you see in personal assistants such as Alexa, but within the capabilities of the Arduino Uno, and within the reasonable time frame of ELE206.

+Some features of the _DailyDisplay_ include:

+- Weather
+- Temperature
+- Date
+- Time
+- Customizable Messaging
+- Images
+- Drawings
+- Bluetooth Capabilities
+- And more...

+The project is currently in **DEV** stage.
+All updates will be posted to this repository as soon as they are released to the public.

 ### Hardware Used

 Hardware is essential to the development of our product.
 We run all of our hardware operations through _Arduino Uno_.
-All wiring will be submitted by _image_ to the [**parts**](https://github.com/evano811/DailyDisplay/tree/main/parts) folder
+All wiring will be submitted by _image_, titled with dates of editing history.
+Below each image will contain a short description displaying:

+- Components Used
+- Connections
+- Bugs/Fixes
+- Whats Next

-A list of all other parts and their descriptions, usages and other information can be found in the **_parts_** folder.
+A list of all other parts and their descriptions, usages and other information can be found in the [**_parts_**](https://github.com/evano811/DailyDisplay/tree/main/parts) folder.

 ### Software Used